boesingerl/epfl-road-segmentation-2020/README.md

 ### augmentation.py

 - apply_augmentation
-augments the provided images by applying rotations of 0,90,180,270 degrees and flips
+Augments the provided images by applying rotations of 0,90,180,270 degrees and flips

 ----